Update cookies preferences

 Where we process personal data relating to criminal convictions and offences, this is also under Article 10 UK GDPR that covers processing in relation to criminal convictions and offences or related security measures.
 In addition, section 11(2) of the DPA 2018 specifically confirms that this includes personal data relating to the alleged commission of offences, or proceedings for an offence committed or alleged to have been committed, including sentencing.

-Some of the Schedule 1 conditions for processing special category data and criminal convictions and offence data require an Appropriate Policy Document (APD) to be in place, that sets out and explains the procedures for securing compliance with the principles in Article 5 and policies regarding the retention and erasure of such personal data.
+Some of the Schedule 1 conditions for processing special category and criminal offence data require an Appropriate Policy Document (APD) to be in place, that sets out and explains the procedures for securing compliance with the principles in Article 5 and policies regarding the retention and erasure of such personal data.
 This document explains this processing and satisfies the requirements of Schedule 1, Part 4 of the DPA 2018 and supplements this privacy notice.
-You can find this at Our Appropriate Policy Document.

 Top of page

-We will only keep your information for as long as is necessary and then we will delete or destroy it securely.
+We will only keep your information for as long as is needed and then it will be securely and confidentially deleted or disposed of.

-You can find more details about how long the council keeps records in the Council retention schedule page.
+You can find details on how long the council keeps records at Council retention schedule – City of York Council

 Top of page